NimaFathi/posepred/ARGS_README.md

     dataset_type 	    Name of using dataset. (str) (['somof_posetrack', 'posetrack', 'somof_3dpw', '3dpw', 'jta', 'jaad', 'pie', 'human3.6m'])
     model        	    Name of desired model. (str) (['zero_vel','nearest_neighbor', 'pv_lstm', 'disentangled', 'derpof', 'history_repeats_itself', 'mix_and_match', 'comp_pred_vel', 'comp_pred_pose','comp_pred_center', 'comp_pred_root','trans_cvae','pv_lstm_noisy', 'comp_pred_vel_concat', 'v_lstm_noisy', 'p_lstm_noisy', 'pv_lstm_pro', 'keyplast'])
     images_dir 		    Path to existing images on your local computer (str) showing                 Indicates which images we want to show (dash(-) separated list) ([observed, future, predicted, completed])
-    index             Index of a sequence in dataset to visualize. (int) data.normalize      If data.normalize = True, we have to pass <data.metadata_path>. (bool) data.metadata_path  Path to metadata of dataset. (str) data.is_visualizing Essentially indicates if we are using visualizer, MUST be True for this part (bool) (default: True)
+    index                   Index of a sequence in dataset to visualize. (int) normalize               Normalize the data or not (bool) data.normalize          If data.normalize = True, we have to pass <data.metadata_path>. (bool) data.metadata_path      Path to metadata of dataset. (str) data.is_visualizing     Essentially indicates if we are using visualizer, MUST be True for this part (bool) (default: True)

 optional arguments:
   load_path             Path to pretrained model.
 Mandatory if using a training-based model (str)
   pred_frames_num 	Number of frames to predict.
 Mandatory if load_path is None. (int) interactive           To consider interaction or not. (bool)
   use_mask              Use visibility mask if possible for dataloader. (bool)
   skip_num     	        Number of frame to skip between each two used frames. (int)
 ```

 ### 2D Visualization